brito-bernardo/portfolio/README.md

 ---

-Feel free to customize each section with your personal information and experiences.
-The goal is to present yourself professionally and engagingly to potential employers or clients who visit your portfolio.
+Feel free to contact me